Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Next, another simple card with two useful effects.
 Pristine Talisman, for the small cost of three mana, taps each turn to bestow one colorless mana.
 It also gives one life whenever tapped.

 Neither effect may seem groundbreaking, but you'd be surprised how one extra resource and one life will build up over time.
 I often use this card to repeatedly collect mana and reinforce my health, and best of all, it's a surprisingly cheap bargain, costing well under a single dollar!

 1. Sol Ring

 Yep, we knew it was coming: Sol Ring, a card placed in almost every deck.
 Due to its one mana cost, Sol Ring can even be played on your first turn by tapping your initial land.
-Every turn thereafter, Sol Ring taps for two colorless mana, an amazing benefit for such a low price.
+Every turn after that, Sol Ring taps for two colorless mana, an amazing benefit for such a low price.

 Sol Ring simply lets players cast their spells much faster in the game, and is always a welcome sight when drawn.
 In fact, this may even be the best MTG card yet...

 Hopefully, you've discovered some new artifacts to bolster your decks.
 And stay sharp—we have plenty more card types to cover.
 If you're planning on entering official tournaments, don't forget to keep updated with the ever-changing ban lists to ensure you're not disqualified!

 Remember, most Artifacts can fit into any deck thanks to their colorless status, which also lets artifact-creatures strike enemies with protection from color.
 But for now, as we eagerly await Wizards of the Coast's next artifact-containing expansion, vote for your favorite of today's cards, and I'll see you at our next MTG countdown!

 © 2016 Jeremy Gill